sonofmole/iPhone_Manager/README.md

 ### Troubleshooting libimobiledevice
 ---
 After install of libimobiledevice, check it's working.
-You can test by taking a screenshot on a iPhone.
+You can test by taking a screenshot on an iPhone.
 Connect the iPhone to your Mac and get it's UUID from Xcode, in terminal type: idevicescreenshot -u your-uuid-of-iphone  This will save a screenshot of the connected iPhone.
 If you get the error "Could not connect to lockdownd, error code -21" please see https://github.com/google/ios-webkit-debug-proxy/issues/290